ttruty/ttruty.github.io/projects/_posts/2019-08-07-Brain-Game-Dev.md

 ### Future Developemt
 - This framework allows more games to be added and can be a general game navigational menu framework

+### Acknowledgments
+- Images and music was taken from royalty free open license archives The main menu brain was edited from this artist [here](https://pxhere.com/en/photo/1370218)
+- The music is from Kevin MacLean [here](https://incompetech.com/music/)